-Earlier this year, research from YouGov and Totaljobs found that 43% of trans employees have quit a job because their work environment was unwelcoming.
+Last year, research from YouGov and Totaljobs found that 43% of trans employees have quit a job because their work environment was unwelcoming.
 Over half (54%) of employees said their employers don’t support trans employees through training and only 36% of workplaces have dedicated anti-trans discrimination policies.
 Nearly two thirds (65%) of respondents said they’ve had to hide their trans status at work.
 Common forms of bullying or insults include 'deadnaming' (where someone is consciously called by a former name) or having to suffer colleagues deliberately misusing pronouns.

 Under the Equality Act 2010, 'sex' and 'gender reassignment' are protected characteristics, meaning that you should be protected from direct discrimination, indirect discrimination, harassment and victimisation based on either characteristic.
 People who are genderqueer, gender fluid or non-binary (identities which fall under the 'trans' umbrella) are now also protected.
 In September last year, a landmark ruling led to the recognition of gender fluid and non-binary identities within the gender reassignment protected characteristic.